The werewolf people

 - bernienapp

-- 3 min read
+- 5 min read

 “Werewolf trials reached Livonia in the 17th century, and would become the most common form of witch-trial in that country,” says Wikipedia.

-In 1651 a man called Hans, aged 18, appeared before the court in Idavere, in northeastern Estonia, on a charge of being a werewolf.
-He admitted he had hunted as a werewolf for two years, and that he learned how to transform into a man-wolf from a “man in black”.
+In 1651 a man called Hans, aged 18, appeared before a court in Idavere, in northeastern Estonia, on a charge of being a werewolf.
+He admitted he had hunted as a werewolf for two years, and that he learned how to transform into a libahunt from a “man in black”.
 The court found that Hans had undergone a magical transformation, mediated by the devil, and delivered a verdict of guilty of witchcraft, and sentenced him to death.

 Between 1527 and 1725, Livonian authorities accused 18 women and 13 men of having “caused harm as werewolves”.
 The usual confession was that a person or devil had provided them with a wolf skin for use in a ritual, or they had eaten certain foods that enabled the transformation.

-In 1636 a woman from the village of Kurna in northern Estonia “claimed to have been taken into the woods by an old woman and given berries to eat, and then begun to hunt with the woman in the woods as wolves” (Wikipedia).
+In 1636 a woman from the village of Kurna in northern Estonia “claimed to have been taken into the woods by an old woman and given berries to eat, and then begun to hunt with the woman in the woods as wolves,” (Wikipedia).

 According to Marju Kõivupuu, in Estonian Mythology for the Beginner (2023), rituals to become a werewolf for women included wearing a wolf skin, reciting spells, and walking three times around an enchanted werewolf stone.
 Some stones are still known, one in Tulga marsh in Viljandi county, in southwestern Estonia, and another in Latvian Courland, formerly part of Livonia.